barryclark/jekyll-now/_posts/2018-09-12-Definitions-of-DevOps.md

 EDIT: @jamesshore has [seen another definition](https://twitter.com/jamesshore/status/1086510556201213952): 4: Ops for dev environments, in contrast to ProdOps.

-EDIT: Herr are a couple more from [this article](https://continuousdelivery.com/2012/10/theres-no-such-thing-as-a-devops-team/) by Jez Humboldt:
+EDIT: Here are a couple more from [this article](https://continuousdelivery.com/2012/10/theres-no-such-thing-as-a-devops-team/) by Jez Humboldt:

 5: A group that interfaces between Dev and Ops.